 11th arrondissement

 We’ll let you in on a secret: Vantre has one of the best wine lists in the city.
 This unassuming bistro is the place for Parisian long-lunch perfection, a succession of artfully plated dishes in a light and airy small dining room.
-Expect a bussiness crowd for the list of 3,000 or so wines, which run from somewhat out-of-place magnums of Dom to some of Burgundy’s most interesting premier crus.
+The list of wines is staggering, featuring some 3,000 or so bottles, from somewhat out-of-place magnums of Dom to some of Burgundy’s most interesting premier crus.

 Get at least two courses.
 To start, perhaps a light combination of roasted cauliflower and anchovies or the red pepper mousse, then the hake with a creamy rosemary beurre blanc beef cheek.
-There are usually only a few options to choose from, each dish rich and flavorful without being heavy, generally making one ingredient the star.
+There are usually only a few options to choose from: Each dish is rich and flavorful but not heavy and generally makes one ingredient the star.
 Plating is exceptionally pretty.

 4. L’Avant Comptoir de la Terre